My Orange

 What’s in A Word?

-The Oxford English Dictionary (OED)holds a history of the English language within the etymologies it details.With the word orange we are able to trace history, migration and values of the western world to roots in the East.
+The Oxford English Dictionary holds a history of the English language within the etymologies it details.
+With the word orange we are able to trace the history, migration and values of the West to roots in the East.

-The Oxford English Dictionary (OED) notes that in Medieval Latin “the forms arangia, arantia ... aurantia have “popular association with aurum gold from the colour.”
-Perhaps, the OED postulates, there is an etymological relationship between the Old French orenge for arauge linking or and gold.
-The OED traces the “loss of the initial n' in French, English and Italian” and "its absorption into the indefinite article” resulting in narange absorbing une (French) and narancia absorbing una (Italian.
+In Medieval Latin the OED finds “the forms arangia, arantia ... aurantia have “popular association with aurum gold from the colour.”
+It postulates an etymological relationship between the Old French orenge for arauge linking or and gold.
+The “loss of the initial n' in French, English and Italian” and "its absorption into the indefinite article” result in narange absorbing une (French) and narancia absorbing una (Italian).

-Also from the OED we understand that the “native country of orange appears to have been the northern frontier of India, where wild oranges are still found and the name may have originated there.”
+Interestingly, the “native country of orange appears to have been the northern frontier of India, where wild oranges are still found and the name may have originated there.”
 In Late Sankrit, the word for orange is naranga.; in Hindi it is narangi.

 Today we easily think oranges are synonymous with the warm climates of Florida and California and believe they are indigenous to North America.
 However, those oranges were planted by conquistador sailors who needed to create supplies of vitamin C to take with them to guard against scurvy on their long sea journeys.